geroalexander/hello-world/readme.txt

-hello

-console.log("hello")

-what is going on!!!

-this is werid
+this is a test readme file to help me set up my github. cheers!